Skip to main content

 Following submission of your abstract, you will be informed as to whether you will be presenting a poster, oral talk, or a performance.

-Poster presenters will have a one-hour time block to present their research poster.
-Presenters will share a brief overview of their research or creative work with conference attendees and engage in further conversation with those who stop by.
+Poster presenters will have a one-hour time block to present their research.
+Presenters will share a brief overview of their research or creative work with conference attendees, and engage in further conversation with those who stop by.
 Presenters will be assigned a designated session and poster board location.
-Binghamton University will provide easels, boards, and binder clips to mount their posters.
-Posters MUST measure 36” tall x 48” wide.
+Binghamton University will provide push pins or easels, boards, and binder clips to mount posters.
+Posters MUST measure 36” tall x 48” wide (landscape).

 Preparing Posters